leejss/canvas-game/README.md

 - Event system is a collection of event listeners and these listeners are called when the event is triggered.

+## Camera system

+- Camera system is for creating moving effect.
+- Camera instance has a position and it is updated by position of hero.
+We use hero's position as a reference point.
+- When we draw an image, we subtract the camera position from the image position.
+So the image will be drawn at the same position relative to the camera position.
+- Clear rendering context and then translate the rendering context by camera position.

 ## Memo

 - Game state reside in the game object's properties